 You cannot roll over a distribution to a designated Roth account in another employer's plan.
-However, you can roll the distribution over into a designated Roth account in the distributing Plan.
-If you roll over a payment from the Plan to a designated Roth account in the Plan, the amount of the payment rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
+However, you can roll the distribution over into a designated Roth account in the distributing Plan.1 If you roll over a payment from the Plan to a designated Roth account in the Plan, the amount of the payment rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
 However, the 10% additional tax on early distributions will not apply (unless you take the amount rolled over out of the designated Roth account within the 5-year period that begins on January 1 of the year of the rollover).

 If you roll over the payment to a designated Roth account in the Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
 A qualified distribution from a designated Roth account is a payment made both after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
 In applying this 5-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
-However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
-Payments from the designated Roth account that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
+However, if you made a direct rollover to a designated Roth account in the Plan for the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the Plan or, if earlier, to the designated Roth account that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).